seventh/PyCraft/README.rst

 Nota: The Python 2 ``u""`` notation for unicode litteral constants, which had been removed by first releases of Python 3, had been added back by Python 3.3, in order to ease portability between the two Python flavours.
+Actually, using this notation is mandatory only for Python 2 users, to distinguish unicode strings from byte buffers.

 Known limitations of using PyCraft with a Python 2.7 interpreter
 ----------------------------------------------------------------